pslisko/performa365docs/docs/howto/use_the_catalog.rst

 Only catalog administrators are able to create new courses by clicking on action button *New course*.

-To learn more go to How to > Working With Courses.
+To learn more go to How to > Work With Courses.

 Exams
 **********

-To learn more about exams, go to How to > Working With Exams.
+To learn more about exams, go to How to > Work With Exams.